 It Takes More Than A Village

 During their stay at FAME, Kitashu worked with the young mother to ensure she, her young child, and our little one received the attention they needed.
-He brought them baby clothes, soap, and “kanga” which is a common type of Tanzanian fabric many new mothers use.
+He brought them baby clothes, soap, and “kanga” – a common type of Tanzanian fabric many new mothers use.
 As the social worker on this case, he was able to develop a relationship with this newly formed family.
-He said he saw an opportunity to help and he was happy to take it.
-With a huge smile on his face, he then disclosed that on discharge day, the family chose to name this new baby boy Kitashu, because of all the support they had received.
+And on discharge day, he disclosed with much joy that the family chose to name this new baby boy Kitashu because of all the support they had received.

-Social worker Kitashu and his namesake still get to see one another for check ups during Well Baby Day in the Reproductive and Child Health Center at FAME.
-At three months old, he’s still doing well and growing stronger and stronger with each visit.
-As an observer, seeing Kitashu work alongside this family, ensuring the safety and stability of life for this new baby boy was incredible.
-The family clearly has a lot of respect and love for Kitashu after the support he’s provided.
-Additionally, the young woman who stepped up to care for a baby that prior to our phone call, she had no relationship to was inspiring.
-We were all in awe of this new mother who came forward, willing to travel to FAME for nearly a month to support baby Kitashu without having ever met his family and with a young child of her own in tow.
-They say it takes a village, but this case made it evident that, sometimes, it takes more than that.
-It takes deep kindness and unconditional compassion that transcends village boundaries.
+Social worker Kitashu and his namesake still get to see one another for checkups during Well Baby Day in the Reproductive and Child Health Center at FAME.
+At three months old, he’s still doing well and growing stronger with each visit.
+As an observer, seeing Kitashu work alongside this family, ensuring the safety and stability of life for this new baby boy, was incredible.
+The family clearly has a lot of respect and love for Kitashu after the support he’d provided.
+Additionally, we were all in awe of this new young mother who was willing to travel to FAME for nearly a month to support baby Kitashu without having ever met his family and with a young child of her own in tow.
+They say it takes a village, but in this case, it took extraordinary kindness and unconditional compassion that transcends village boundaries.